dimi-fn/Various-Data-Science-Scripts/Web Development/TDD/README.md

 * `npm run dev` (on **client** directory only, server can run with 'npm start' and it does not require bundling to run)
     * this will generate the bundle.js file, do that even if there is only one js file
     * having the terminal open with "npm run dev", this will handle all changes (adding of files and/or modifications) of your JS files automatically
+    * this will run anything after "dev", in this case it was: `"dev": "concurrently \"watchify ./index.js -o bundle.js\" \"python -m http.server\""`

 * Update your index.html: replace index.js with bundle.js
     * in the head section of index.html: `<script defer src='index.js'></script>` (or without 'defer' in the bottom before the end of the body)